 Most recommended things to eat in Salzburg include the following – Schnitzel, Sachertorte, Pretzels, Mozart Balls (at Furst), Strudel, Tafelsplitz (boiled beef), ice cream made of sheep milk (found at Eisl Eis)

 You will also find a lot of global fast-food restaurants in Salzburg Austria like Starbucks, Burger King, and McDonald’s.

 There are a number of options for hotels and hostels in Salzburg to suit every traveler.
 Here are a few of my recommendations –

 - Austria Trend Hotel – We stayed at this hotel for 2 nights and enjoyed it.

-- Airport is located 15 minutes away from the hotel
+- The airport is located 15 minutes away from the hotel

-- Although far from city centre, bus are easily available, right outside the hotel property.
-20 minute bus ride to the city centre
+- Although far from the city centre, buses are easily available, right outside the hotel property.
+A 20-minute bus ride to the city centre

 - Best value and great for couples.